Skip to main content

 On the Control group report each value is accompanied by a Significance indicator.

-These significance indicators show if the two numbers are considered statistically different, beyond what is considered normal variation or fluctuations.
-If the Significance achieved shows a tick, then it suggests that the difference between the two numbers can be attributed to the impact of being in the control vs the main group.
+The significance indicators show if the two numbers are considered statistically different, beyond what is considered normal variation or fluctuations.
+A tick indicates that the difference between the control group and main group is statistically significant.

 If the Significance achieved shows a cross, then you need to either wait longer, or check through the Troubleshooting points below.